ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : bool = true
 ```

-Notice that we do not need to explicitly free memory for such data structures
+Notice that we don't need to explicitly free memory for such data structures
-when we no longer need it: OCaml is a garbage-collected language, and will free
+when we no longer need it because OCaml is a garbage-collected language.
+It will free
 memory for data structures when they are no longer needed.
 In our example, once
-the boolean test `t = flip flipped` has been evaluated, the data structure
+the Boolean test `t = flip flipped` has been evaluated, the data structure
-`flip flipped` is not longer reachable by the rest of the program, and its
+`flip flipped` is no longer reachable by the rest of the program, and its
 memory may be reclaimed by the garbage collector.

-## Dealing with errors
+## Dealing With Errors

 OCaml deals with exceptional situations in two ways.
 One is to use *exceptions*,
 which may be defined in roughly the same way as types: